robertlent/bash-NumGuess/README.md

 Bash Number Guess is a Bash number guessing game.

-The application asks the user for the numerical month and day of their birth, and will not allow them to enter any invalid entries for either.
-The user is limited to entering 1 through 12 for the month and 1 through the last day of their birth month for the day.
+The user is asked to choose a difficulty, resulting in a 1-5 digit random number, i.e. difficulty 1 results in random number from 1-9, difficulty 5 results in a random number between 10000-99999.

+The user's lowest number of guesses and highest completed difficulty will be saved between runs, as long as the created file 'score' exists and is not altered.

 ### Requirements
-The application requires Python 3 be installed on your computer.
-After downloading and unzipping the files, you can then run the command 'python birthday.py' from inside of the unzipped folder.
+The application requires the Bash Shell, so will not natively run on Windows.
+After downloading and unzipping the files, you can then run the command './guess.sh' from inside of the unzipped folder.